Over 14,000 students in the last two years with nearly 700 ratings (250 5-star)

 Contents and Overview

 Your verbal-numeric working memory can only juggle 3 or 4 complex ideas at any one time.
-On this course, you'll learn, through mind mapping how to utilise both your spatial and visual-spatial working memory thereby enabling more ideas to be held in your mind at any one time.
+Mind mapping allows you to extend this by adding spatial and visual-spatial working memory into the working memory mix.

 A quiz to assess your understanding about some of the key benefits of Mind Mapping